A prison guard is on a front of a cell with a male inmate inside with a palm in his head. what happens when you get arrested for domestic violence

 Prosecutors charge domestic assault or violence incident that causes the death of the alleged victim as a felony.
 In this case, the defendant might face murder charges in the first or second degree.
 A conviction of a first- or second-degree murder can lead to life imprisonment.

-Knowing what happens after you get arrested for assault or domestic violence and working with an attorney may help you protect your rights, and avoid the possible consequences a conviction of these charges might bring.
+Knowing what happens when you get arrested for domestic violence and working with an attorney may help you protect your rights, and avoid the possible consequences a conviction of these charges might bring.

 Max Keller has won countless jury trial cases involving misdemeanors and felonies, sex crimes, and DWI’s.
 He is a member of the Minnesota Society for Criminal Justice, which only allows the top 50 criminal defense attorneys in the state as members.
 Max is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.